-- Highly-qualified head teachers and dedicated student teachers
+- Highly-qualified head teachers and dedicated support teachers.

-- Visual arts, music and movement, and physical education round out our curriculum, all with a strong social-emotional component.
+- Specialist Classes: Visual arts, Spanish/music, and physical education round out our dynamic curriculum.

-- After school care until 5:45 pm daily, including a variety of enrichment options, such as cooking, dance, drama, or martial arts
+- Before school care starting at 7:45 am and after school care until 5:45 pm daily, including a variety of enrichment options, such as cooking, dance, drama, or martial arts.

-- Beautiful, developmentally-appropriate classrooms and expansive outdoor play yard, plus access to the Mills College soccer field, gymnasium, and swimming pool for PE
+- Beautiful, developmentally-appropriate classrooms and expansive outdoor play yard, plus access to the Mills College at Northeastern University soccer field, gymnasium, and swimming pool for PE.

-Student interest, teacher passion, and State of California content standards form the basis of our curriculum mapping.
-Teaching and learning are infused with creative approaches that meet the needs of all children, and our strong academics are enriched with additional expert teaching for music, art, and physical education.
+Student interest, teacher passion, and Common Core content standards form the basis of our curriculum mapping.
+Teaching and learning are infused with creative approaches that meet the needs of all children, and our strong academics are enriched with additional expert teaching for Spanish/music, art, and physical education.

-We do not administer state assessments; instead, formative and authentic assessments inform our curriculum decisions.
-We offer parent-teacher conferences twice a year, as well as bi-annual progress reports that convey a thorough description of each child’s mastery of the content knowledge, without letter grades.mail
+We do not administer state testing; instead, formative and authentic assessments inform our curriculum decisions.
+We offer parent-teacher conferences twice a year, as well as bi-annual progress reports that convey a thorough description of each child’s mastery of the content knowledge, without letter grades.

-The Elementary School program currently has four mixed-grade classrooms (two K/1s, a 2/3, and a 4/5), all of them serving students with a range of ages and skills.
-As psychologist Lev Vgotsky describes in his “Zone of Proximal Development” theory, children working in collaboration with more capable peers are able to learn at a higher level.
-In our multi-age classrooms, children have expanded opportunities to both learn from and to teach one another as they develop a strong sense of community.
+Our K-5 classrooms serve students with a range of ages and skills.
+As psychologist Lev Vgotsky describes in social learning theory, children working in collaboration have expanded opportunities to learn from and to teach one another.

-Our 4th and 5th graders get to be the “big kids on campus,” taking on leadership roles and mentoring younger students without feeling the need to act like teenagers before their time.
+Our 4th and 5th graders get to be the “big kids on campus” and mentor students in our younger elementary and early childhood programs.
+At the same time, they are free from the pressures of older adolescent influences at school.
 Our graduates leave prepared for the academic and social challenges of the best middle schools in the Bay Area.